learn-co-curriculum/react-hooks-redux-delete-codealong/README.md

 ## Summary

-Ok, so in this lesson we covered how to delete a specific Todo.
+In this lesson we covered how to delete a specific Todo.
 To implement this, we gave each Todo a unique id, and then made sure we passed that id into each Todo component.
 Then we made sure to send along that information when dispatching an action via `props.delete`.
 Finally, we had our reducer update the state by filtering out the Todo to be deleted.